Watering while Black: anatomy of a pastor’s Alabama arrest

 The officers spent much of their remaining time on the scene in a discussion that began with a question from Smith: “What are we going to do with him?”

 After weighing different options, they settled on a charge of obstructing governmental operations that was thrown out within days in city court.
 The police chief who sought the dismissal after reviewing the 911 call and bodycam video, Richard McClelland, resigned earlier this month.
-City officials haven’t said why he quit, but city attorney Reagan Rumsey said it had nothing to do with what happened to Jennings.
+Officials haven’t said why he quit, but city attorney Reagan Rumsey said it had nothing to do with what happened to Jennings.

 Childersburg’s interim police chief, Capt.
 Kevin Koss, didn’t return emails seeking comment.